 VSB encourages all students to study abroad.
 Alliances have been developed between Villanova and numerous institutions abroad.
 The Office of International Studies Office (Middleton Hall, 2nd floor, telephone 610-519-6412) provides assistance to students desiring to study in a foreign country through a variety of one semester, full academic year, and summer programs.
-The courses must be approved in advance as to content and rigor by the chairperson of the student's major.
+The courses must be approved in advance as to content and rigor by the Clay Center at VSB.